WordPress/plugin-check/readme.txt

 === Plugin Check ===

 Contributors:      wordpressdotorg
 Requires at least: 6.3
-Tested up to:      6.3
+Tested up to:      6.4
 Requires PHP:      7.0
 Stable tag:        n.e.x.t
 License:           GPLv2 or later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
 Tags:              performance, testing, security

-Plugin Check plugin from the WordPress Performance Team, a collection of tests to help improve plugin performance.
+Plugin Check is a WordPress.org tool which provides checks to help plugins to meet the directory requirements and follow various best practices.

 == Description ==

-The Plugin Check is an easy way of testing your plugin and ensure that it's up to the base required standards from the Plugin Review team.
-With this plugin you will be able to run most of the checks used by the team, and check if your plugin meets the requirements.
+The Plugin Check is an easy way of testing your plugin and ensure that it's up to the required standards for the WordPress.org plugin directory.
+With this plugin you will be able to run most of the checks used for new submissions, and check if your plugin meets the requirements.

-The tests are run through a simple admin menu and all results are displayed at once.
-This is very handy for plugin developers, or anybody looking to make sure that their plugin supports the [latest WordPress plugin standards and practices](https://make.wordpress.org/plugins/handbook/performing-reviews/review-checklist/).
+Additionally, the tool flags violations or concerns around plugin development best practices, from basic requirements like correct usage of internationalization functions to accessibility, performance, and security best practices.

+The checks can be run either using the WP Admin user interface or WP-CLI:

+* To check a plugin using WP Admin, please navigate to the _Tools > Plugin Check_ menu.
+You need to be able to manage plugins on your site in order to access that screen.
+* To check a plugin using WP-CLI, please use the `wp plugin check` command.
+For example, to check the "Hello Dolly" plugin: `wp plugin check hello.php`
+    * Note that by default when using WP-CLI, only static checks can be executed.
+In order to also include runtime checks, a workaround is currently necessary using the `--require` argument of WP-CLI, to manually load the `cli.php` file within the plugin checker directory before WordPress is loaded.
+For example: `wp plugin check hello.php --require=./wp-content/plugins/plugin-check/cli.php`

+The checks are grouped into several categories, so that you can customize which kinds of checks you would like to run on a plugin.

-Keep in mind that this plugin is not yet a replacement for the manual review process, but it will help you speed up the process of getting your plugin approved for the WordPress.org plugin repository, and it will also help you avoid some common mistakes.
+Keep in mind that this plugin is not a replacement for the manual review process, but it will help you speed up the process of getting your plugin approved for the WordPress.org plugin repository, and it will also help you avoid some common mistakes.

+Even if you do not intend to host your plugin in the WordPress.org directory, you are encouraged to use Plugin Check so that your plugin follows the base requirements and best practices for WordPress plugins.

 == Installation ==